 Department of Education

 The master planning for this project was arranged around the idea of a town square.
 All buildings are oriented to face into the central landscaped garden to provide both visual and physical connection across the entire school.
 New openings are made in the existing school building to provide covered access to the new buildings and offer a continuous link through all buildings.
-The more community oriented school facilities (such as the Library and Hall) are closely linked to one another and are visually present from the street and adjacent park.
+The more community oriented school facilities (the Library and Hall) are closely linked to one another and are visually present from the street and adjacent park.
 A new, more defined entrance has also improved presence from the street with wider access to the internal play areas.

 The planning of the teaching spaces is ordered around a progression of learning stages.
 Early years are at ground level with break out to landscaped outdoor learning settings and older stages on the upper level.
 The upper level learning areas are all connected by covered walkways.
 The outdoor walkways and stairways are edged with metal screens that incorporate balustrades, provide shade and filter light to the outdoor learning breakout areas.
 A playful use of colour on the screens represent the rainbow spectrum and gives identity to each precinct around the school.